| | | |

 • Orange scones, with a little orange zest and a pinch of ground cardamom or ground cinnamon

-• Whole or chopped berries like strawberries, blackberries, or raspberries, with a little vanilla extract
+• Whole or chopped berries like strawberries, blackberries, or raspberries, with a little vanilla paste.

 sourdough scones